jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/2-intro-to-the-aws-api-gateway.md

 ### Creating Resources (aka Routes)

-This will take us to the **Resources** configuration page for our newly created API.
-As we can see there is a single default route (aka resource) that is assigned a single forward slash **/**.
+This will take us to the main API dashboard and highlights the default **Resource** for our newly created API denoted by a single forward slash **/**.

 AWS refers to the **routes** as **resources**, which makes sense as they are meant to provide some type of resource requested by the user.